baAlex/Sakurai/README.md

 Requirements
 ------------
-- CPU: i386DX at 20 MHz (or compatible)
+- CPU: i386DX at 20 MHz or compatible
-- RAM: 592 KiB of conventional memory
+- RAM: 576 KiB of conventional memory
 - VGA compatible video card
-- AdLib compatible sound card
 - 2 MiB of hard disk space
 - MS-DOS 3.20 or compatible